Venmo owner PayPal is one of the worst stocks of 2022 – KION546

 PayPal could benefit, though, if Block CEO Jack Dorsey looks to become more involved with Twitter in the wake of Elon Musk’s acquisition.
 Dorsey used to be CEO of both companies and some believe that a distracted Dorsey was good for PayPal.

-“If Dorsey were to become a part-time CEO who was back at Twitter, that could help PayPal and open up the door for them to gain ground,” Vechhio said.
+“If Dorsey were to become a part-time CEO who was back at Twitter, that could help PayPal and open up the door for them to gain ground,” Vecchio said.

 Kahn agreed that Dorsey focusing more on Twitter would be “great for PayPal” but he thinks that is unlikely to happen.
 Which means PayPal will have to work harder to revitalize user growth.